priyasawant09/Tender_tool/README.md

 - Backend: Python, Flask

 - LLM: Gemini API
+- Frameworks: Langgraph

 - File Handling: PDF and DOCX parsing using fitz and docx

 ## System Workflow

+- Make a cvs_folder in the root directory.
 - Store the CVs which you want to analyze in the cvs_folder.

 - Enter job description in the UI.

 - parsing.py extracts relevant information from CVs.

-- ai_matching.py compares CVs with JD using Gemini LLM API.
+- ai_matching.py uses langgraph and compares CVs with JD using Gemini LLM API.

 - Flask backend (app.py) renders results on frontend (index.html).